 Miami Shores is a somewhat small coastal village (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
-With a population of 10,831 people and four constituent neighborhoods, Miami Shores is the 199th largest community in Florida.
+With a population of 10,365 people and four constituent neighborhoods, Miami Shores is the 199th largest community in Florida.

 Miami Shores home prices are not only among the most expensive in Florida, but Miami Shores real estate also consistently ranks among the most expensive in America.

-The per capita income in Miami Shores in 2010 was $37,588, which is wealthy relative to Florida and the nation.
-This equates to an annual income of $150,352 for a family of four.
+The per capita income in Miami Shores in 2018 was $50,338, which is wealthy relative to Florida and the nation.
+This equates to an annual income of $201,352 for a family of four.
 However, Miami Shores contains both very wealthy and poor people as well.

-Miami Shores is a very ethnically-diverse village.
+Miami Shores is an extremely ethnically-diverse village.
 The people who call Miami Shores home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Miami Shores, accounting for 39.81% of the village’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Miami Shores residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Miami Shores include Haitian, English, German, and Irish.
+Important ancestries of people in Miami Shores include German, Irish, Italian, English, and Haitian.

 The most common language spoken in Miami Shores is English.
 Other important languages spoken here include Spanish and French Creole.